This page applies to dbtool in releases 6.8 and later. For older versions see DBTool Legacy.

 -b -backup

 Backup the database without locking it and truncate transaction logs.
-The created backup will be current as at the time the operation was started, but may include some data modified during the backup operation.
+The created backup will be current operation's start time, but may include some data modified during the backup operation.
 The operation will overwrite any previous backup stored in the same location.

 Possible sub-options are: